wazuh/wazuh-documentation/source/user-manual/agentless-monitoring/agentless-examples.rst

 Pix config
 ---------------------

-This option will alert when a Cisco PIX or router configuration changes.
+In this example, the configuration is set to trigger an alert when a Cisco PIX or router configuration changes.

 .. code-block:: xml